mpataws/iotanium/docs/source/setup/setup.rst

 - Briefly unplug the power from the device, and plug it back in.
 After a moment, the STATUS LED will blink rapidly for 5 seconds, indicating AP mode.
 - Connect your workstation WiFi to the network named ``IoTanium-######``, with password ``iotanium``

-3 - Connect to the IoTanium WebREPL
+3 - Connect to the WebREPL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - In the root of repository you downloaded in step 1 above, browse to ``webrepl/webrepl.html``, and open the .html file in a browser.
 - Accept the default values, and click the **Connect** button.